Sp-ino/usb_stm32bluepill/README.md

 usb_bulk_uart contains sw and fw that allows the stm32 to read bytes from USB and to send them back over UART.

 usb_bulk_uart_2 contains sw and fw that allows the stm32 to read bytes from USB and to send them back over UART.
-This project however should have some improved features, like control requests implemented (for reading the content of the device buffer) and other stuff.
+This project, however, should have some improved features, like control requests implemented (for reading the content of the device buffer) and other stuff.